 where $u$ and $v$ are distinct solutions of the same Riccati equation

 Furthermore,

-\end{theorem}
+\end{Theorem}

-\begin{remark} As we recalled, solutions of a first order Riccati equation are logarithmic derivatives of solutions of a second order linear differential equation.
-So, this result shows that one can solve third order orthogonal systems using solutions of second order linear differential equations.
+\begin{Remark} As we recalled, solutions of a first-order Riccati equation are logarithmic derivatives of solutions of a second-order linear differential equation.
+So, this result shows that one can solve these third-order orthogonal systems using solutions of second-order linear differential equations.
 Namely, performing the change of variable $u=-\frac{1}{\omega_1}\frac{y'}{y}$, we see that $y$ is a solution of

-So, the parametrization given by \eqref{etso3dar2} can be restated as
+So, the parametrization given by~\eqref{etso3dar2} can be restated as

-where $y_1,y_2$ are linearly independent solutions of the second order linear differential equation \eqref{linear-eq-darboux} and $w:=y_1'y_2-y_1y_2'$ is their wronskian.
-This gives an explicit solution for an orthogonal system in terms of solutions of second order equations.
-This will be further explored in the next section.
+where $y_1$, $y_2$ are linearly independent solutions of the second-order linear differential equation~\eqref{linear-eq-darboux} and $w:=y_1'y_2-y_1y_2'$ is their Wronskian.
+This gives an explicit solution for an orthogonal system in terms of solutions of second-order equations.
+This will be further explored in the next section. \end{Remark}